scipy-conference/scipy_proceedings/papers/matthew_craig/matthew_craig.rst

 this sort of imperfection is dust on the camera itself.

-A series of images is taken and then combined to perform each type of calibration. *Bias* images corrects for the DC offset, *dark* images correct for thermal noise and *flats* correct for non-uniform illumination.
+A series of images is taken and then combined to perform each type of calibration. *Bias* images correct for the DC offset, *dark* images correct for thermal noise and *flats* correct for non-uniform illumination.
 One combines several frames of each type to reduce the electronic read noise present in the calibration images.